-Since we assume a balanced budget in each period the governmental size is determined by the sum of expenditures that equal total tax revenues.
-The optimal size of the government may not be determined explicitly but it is nevertheless worthwhile to think about it for the following reasons: It is possible (i) to compare the government's size to the one in an economy without adjustment costs and (ii) to illustrate the interaction between fiscal and institutional policies.
+The optimal government expenditure rate, $g^{'}$, may not be determined explicitly but it is nevertheless worthwhile to think about it for the following reasons: It is possible (i) to compare the government's expenditure rate to the one in an economy without adjustment costs and (ii) to illustrate the interaction between fiscal and institutional policies.
 Formally an optimal government size requires

-$$\alpha'(g^N^{1-\sigma}) + \frac{(q-1)^2}{4b}N^{1-\sigma} = 1 \tag{18}$$
+$$\alpha'(g^N^{1-\sigma}) + \frac{(q-1)^2}{4b}N^{1-\sigma} = 1.$$ (18)

 The left-hand side measures the welfare benefits of a unit increase in government expenditure.
-These include: (i) the marginal benefits to the productivity of existing capital, $f_g/k$ (see (C.6)), and (ii) the marginal benefits from reducing the costs associated with installing new capital.
+These include: (i) the marginal benefits to the productivity of existing capital, f_g/k (see (C.6)), and (ii) the marginal benefits from reducing the costs associated with installing new capital.
 An optimum requires that these marginal benefits equal the unit resource costs they absorb.
-Note that if N = 1 the optimal governmental size is independent of the degree of rivalry.
-If instead N > 1, both, the population size and the nature of the public input as incorporated within the term $N^{1-\sigma}$ determine the resulting value of $g^$ .
+Note that if N = 1, the optimal governmental size is independent of the degree of rivalry.14 If instead N > 1, both the population size and the nature of the public input as incorporated within the term $N^{1-\sigma}$ determine the resulting value of g^ .

-Consequently it is possible to analyze the impact of institutional policies - as formalized by changes of N and/or $\sigma$ - on the optimal fiscal policy - as formalized by g.
-Or said in other words, since $g^$ is affected by the size of the economy and the type of governmental input it is not possible to determine fiscal policy independent of institutional decisions.
+Consequently it is possible to analyze the impact of institutional policies - as formalized by changes of N and/or σ - on the optimal fiscal policy - as formalized by g.
+Or put differently, since g^ is affected by the size of the economy and the type of governmental input, it is not possible to determine fiscal policy independent of institutional decisions.
 Taking a more precise look at the linkages within the model two cases are to be distinguished:

-(i) $\phi = 0$ : In case that the governmental input has no impact on investment costs, the corresponding benefits do not arise and optimal governmental expenditure is given if $\alpha'(gN^{1-\sigma}) = 1$ .
-Increases (decreases) in $N^{1-\sigma}$ then induce a decreased (increased) equilibrium level $g^$ .
-Alternative types of governmental inputs as represented by different degrees of congestion affect the optimal governmental size: Given N > 1, an increase in congestion leads to an increase in the optimal governmental size.
+(i) $\phi = 0$: In case that the governmental input has no impact on investment costs, the corresponding benefits do not arise, and optimal governmental expenditure is given if $\alpha'(gN^{1-\sigma}) = 1$.
+Increases (decreases) in $N^{1-\sigma}$ then induce a decreased (increased) equilibrium level g^ .
+Alternative types of governmental inputs, as represented by different degrees of congestion, affect the optimal governmental size: Given N > 1, an increase in congestion leads to an increase in the optimal governmental size.
 The higher the degree of rivalry of the provided public input, the larger is the optimal amount of the public input in order to compensate for decreased individual availability.
-Aside from this, the nature of the public input is important since $N^{1-\sigma}$ increases (decreases) with N as long as $\sigma < 1(\sigma > 1)$ .
-As long as the public input is partially congested ( $\sigma < 1$ ), the total amount of the public input can grow at a smaller rate than population does (and hence aggregate capital) in order to keep the individually available amount of the public input constant.
-Hence the optimal relative governmental size $g^$ decreases with a rise in N if the public expenditure is partially congested whereas $g^$ rises with N in case of regional public inputs.
+Aside from this, the nature of the public input is important since $N^{1-\sigma}$ increases (decreases) with N as long as $\sigma < 1(\sigma >$ 1).
+As long as the public input is partially congested ($\sigma < 1$), the total amount of the public input can grow at a smaller rate than population does (and hence aggregate capital) in order to keep the individually available amount of the public input constant.
+Hence the optimal relative governmental size g^ decreases with a rise in N if the public expenditure is partially congested whereas g^ rises with N in case of regional public inputs.

-&lt;sup>12This is a well-known result within congestion models that normalize population size to unity.
+14 This is a well-known result within congestion models that normalize population size to unity.